ianrenton/ianrenton.com/projects/worked-everything-award/index.markdown

 [Drake's Island](https://drakes-island.com/) in Plymouth Sound is the former charge of Sir Francis Drake, current activity holiday destination, and home to *ten* qualifying English Castles all by itself.

-Drake's Island is private, but luckily we don't need to go there to reach our [pole of ham radio accessibility](https://en.wikipedia.org/wiki/Pole_of_inaccessibility)&mdash;that's actually on the mainland.
+Drake's Island is private, but luckily we don't need to go there to reach our ideal point-scoring position&mdash;that's actually on the mainland.
 Combined with the surrounding structures to the north and west, there is a thin sliver of land and sea just east of Devil's Point that qualifies for a huge *19* castles, the South West Coast Path for POTA, and as luck would have it, also a small rocky beach.

 ![Polygon defining the top scoring region](/projects/worked-everything-award/plymouth-poly.png){: .center}
 *The region of Plymouth with 19 overlapping castles*